- Ph.D., University of California, Berkeley

 - B.A., Princeton University

-Anne Anlin Cheng is professor of English, director of American studies, and affiliated faculty in the Program in Gender and Sexuality Studies and the Committee on Film Studies.
+Anne Anlin Cheng is professor of English and affiliated faculty in the Program in Gender and Sexuality Studies and the Committee on Film Studies.
 She is an interdisciplinary scholar who works at the intersection of aesthetics and politics, drawing from literary theory, critical race studies, film theory, feminist theory, and psychoanalysis.
 She works primarily with 20-century American literature and visual culture with special focus on Asian American and African American literatures.
 She is the author of The Melancholy of Race: Assimilation, Psychoanalysis, and Hidden Grief (Oxford University Press, 2001), a study of the notion of racial grief at the intersection of culture, history, and law.
 Her second book, Second Skin: Josephine Baker and the Modern Surface (Oxford University Press, 2013), excavates the story of the unexpected intimacy between modern architectural theory and the invention of a modernist style and the conceptualization of Black skin at the turn of the 20th century.

 Cheng’s latest book, Ornamentalism (Oxford University Press, 2019), offers a feminist theory of the yellow woman and suggests that embedded within the extensive archive of Euro-American Orientalism is an archaeology of synthetic personhood that is integral to the ideal of modern, organic, western personhood.
 Cheng is currently working on another project on race at the intersection of food and animal studies.